Are dogs & other pets allowed?

 Our no-free-tastes rule also allows us to:

-keep our prices low rather than pouring loads of free ounces of our pricey sours and barrel aged stouts (and we encourage you to compare our prices to other top beer bars in town…they’re better per ounce, period)
+keep our prices low rather than pouring loads of free ounces of our pricey sours and barrel aged stouts (and we encourage you to compare our prices to other top beer bars in town…they’re better per ounce, often significantly so…you’ll find many other craft beer bars in town selling the same beer as ODM but in 12-15 oz pours for the same price or even more than our 16 oz price!)

 ensure quicker service for everyone by saving our bartenders from running back and forth to the taps repeatedly on busy evenings.